bookingcom/shipper/docs/limitations.rst

 New *Pods* don't get traffic if Shipper is not working
 ------------------------------------------------------

 Shipper adds the ``shipper-traffic-status: enabled`` label to *Pods* after they start.
 This allows Shipper to correctly manage the number of *Pods* exposed to traffic.
-However, if a *Pod* is deleted and Shipper is not currently running or cannot contact the cluster, the new *Pod* spawned by the *ReplicaSet* will not get traffic until Shipper is working again.
+However, if a *Pod* is deleted and Shipper is not currently running on that cluster, the new *Pod* spawned by the *ReplicaSet* will not get traffic until Shipper is working again.

 The primary issue is that we cannot "cork" a successfully completed rollout by adding the traffic label to the *Deployment* or *ReplicaSet* without triggering